SmarterApp/TDS_TestDeliverySystemRegressionTest/README.md

 The following steps are required in order to prepare the TDS-Regression test suite for execution.

 ### TDS Environment
-* The Implementation Rea diness Package (IRP) and Practice Test packages must be loaded into TDS.
+* The Implementation Readiness Package (IRP), Practice, and Training Test packages must be loaded into TDS and ART.
-* The configs.client_testtool and client_testtooltype tables must be seeded with the proper accommodations for each test in the IRP and Practice test package.
+* Run tdsregression_setup.sql, located in src/main/resources/scripts/ on the TDS MySQL database.
+This script does the following:
+    * Updates IRP, Practice, Training assessment names to more unique, descriptive names that the regression test suite utilizes
+    * Prepares the segment properties table
+    * Adds accommodation and test tool seed data as required by many of the regression tests
 * The tdsregression.properties file must be updated to include credentials for a proctor user, student user (grade 3), as well as the TDS student and proctor host URLs.

 ### Regression Test host environment and settings
 The system hosting the regression test suite has the following dependencies: